-For the first time in human history, rulers can use official statistics to gaslight their people.
+For the first time in human history, rulers can use statistics to gaslight their own populations.

-You may think it’s an easy question, and you may also think that you cannot be fooled by perception – only others can – and that’s exactly why you can be.
+You may think it’s an easy question.
+You may also think that you cannot be fooled by perception – only others can – and that’s exactly why you can be.

 If the economy is good, the stupid peasants (that’s you and me, dear reader) won’t thank him.
-They may not even notice it, they may take it for granted.
-Or worse: they may take it as the result of their own hard work.
-They may even perceive the economy as bad – and vote the politician out of power.
+They may not even notice it.
+They may take it for granted.
+Or worse: they may take it as the result of their own hard work and not give credit to the politician.
+(Especially if the economy is good exactly because the politician didn’t interfere with it and allowed logic to set in.)
+People may even mistakenly perceive the good economy as bad – and vote the politician out of power.

 If, on the other hand, the economy is bad – but the public perception is that it is good – our politician will get rewarded: adored and reelected.

 The conclusion for the politician is clear: If you leave it up to the people, they can